Marchex/mchx_dk/README.md

     * curl
     * vagrant
     * VirtualBox
 1. Fetch and run the install script.
 You will be prompted a few times for paths and passwords.
 You will only need to re-run the install script if you want to re-install your setup, or update ChefDK.
-It has been tested on Ubuntu 12.04, Ubuntu 16.04, and macOS.
+It has been tested on Ubuntu 12.04, Ubuntu 14.04, Ubuntu 16.04, and macOS.
     * With curl:
         * `bash <(curl -sL https://github.marchex.com/marchex-chef/mchx_dk/raw/master/install.sh)`
     * With wget: